t-kikuc/ecstop/README.md

 # ecstop

-ecstop is a tool to quickly clean your ECS resources to save costs.
+ecstop is a tool to quickly clean your running ECS resources to save costs.

-Pronounce: e-c-stop
+Pronounce: ee-c-stop

 <!--